Overview

 What if navigating an unfamiliar airport felt less overwhelming and more like being guided every step of the way?

-Traveling can already be stressful, and navigating an unfamiliar airport environment often adds another layer of confusion.
-While airline apps like Southwest’s provide important information such as flight details and boarding passes, they offer limited support when it comes to actually navigating the airport experience.
+Traveling can already be stressful, and navigating an unfamiliar airport often adds another layer of uncertainty.
+While airline apps like Southwest’s provide essential information such as boarding passes and flight details, they offer limited support for helping passengers navigate the airport experience itself.

 Solution